bbc/psammead/packages/utilities/psammead-styles/README.md

 ## Usage

 This package is a collection of variable constants which can be imported into your application.

 ```jsx

 import { C_POSTBOX } from 'psammead-styles/colours';

 import { FF_NEWS_SANS_REG } from 'psammead-styles/fonts';

 ```

 ## Contributing

-Psammead is completely open source and we are grateful for any contributes wether they be new components, bug fixes and improvements.
+Psammead is completely open source and we are grateful for any contributes whether they be new components, bug fixes and improvements.

 ### [Code of Conduct](https://github.com/BBC-News/psammead/blob/latest/CODE_OF_CONDUCT.md)